 Conclusion

-When looking for the perfect dog conditioner, remember that Human hair products are not meant to be used on dogs.
+Looking for the perfect human conditioner on dog?
+Remember that Human hair products are not meant to be used on dogs.
 Human conditioners may contain toxic ingredients to animals, and their pH balance is different than those formulated specifically for pets.
 Making your homemade dog conditioner can be a great solution if you’re looking for an affordable and safe alternative to store-bought items.
-Still, it’s important to remember that these DIY solutions should not replace specially-formulated products.
-Always consult your vet before switching to ensure your pup is safe from skin irritation or allergic reactions.
-Regularly conditioning your puppy after baths will make him look better and help keep him safe, healthy, and happy!

 What can I use if I don’t have a dog conditioner?